Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 How long does it take from order to commissioning?

-The big time win comes from not waiting for utility infrastructure.
-A conventional non-buffered 12-port L2 site requires a transformer or service upgrade that typically takes 6–9 months through the utility.
-Our equivalent LYNX48-B50N-12C cluster commissions in days because it runs on existing 100 A service.
+The big time win is not waiting for utility infrastructure: a conventional non-buffered 12-port L2 site requires a transformer or service upgrade that typically takes 6 to 9 months through the utility.
+The equivalent LYNX48-B50N-12C buffered cluster commissions in days because it runs on existing 100 A service.

 Ready for buffered?